WICG/trust-token-api/README.md

 ### Trust Token Issuance

-When an issuer.com context wants to provide tokens to a user (i.e. when the user is trusted), they can use a new Fetch API with the trustToken parameter:
+When an issuer.example context wants to provide tokens to a user (i.e. when the user is trusted), they can use a new Fetch API with the trustToken parameter:

 ```